 What Is Sustainable Fashion And Why Do We Need To Change The Way We Shop?
 (Pt.
 1)

-This is the first in a series of blogs covering sustainable fashion, responsible manufacture and how Dinki Human is mindful of it's impact on our planet, we are an organic kids clothes brand with heart.
+This is the first in a series of blogs covering sustainable fashion, and responsible manufacture.
+Dinki Human is mindful of it's impact on our planet, we are an organic kids clothes brand with heart.

 We hear terms such as eco, sustainable, organic, climate change, water pollution, global warming, zero waste and fast-fashion everywhere in the media at the moment.
 It's hard to watch TV, listen to the radio or scroll through social media without these subjects being touched upon.